* OPEC, other producers extend production cut to March 2018

 By Karolin Schaps

-LONDON, May 26 (Reuters) - Oil prices edged higher on Friday as some investors were tempted back to a market that tumbled five percent in the previous session on disappointment that an OPEC-led decision to extend current production curbs did not go deeper.
+LONDON, May 26 (Reuters) - Oil prices edged back up on Friday after a 5 percent fall in the previous session on disappointment that an OPEC-led decision to extend current production curbs did not go deeper.

-At Thursday's meeting in Vienna, the Organization of the Petroleum Exporting Countries and some non-OPEC producers agreed to extend a pledge to cut around 1.8 million barrels per day (bpd) until the end of the first quarter of 2018.
+At Thursday's meeting in Vienna the Organization of the Petroleum Exporting Countries and some non-OPEC producers agreed to extend a pledge to cut around 1.8 million barrels per day (bpd) of output until the end of the first quarter of 2018.
 The initial agreement would have expired next month.

-Producers are confident of this plan bringing down crude oil stocks to their five-year average of 2.7 billion barrels but oil investors had hoped for a last-minute agreement on more far-reaching action.
+Producers have expressed confidence that this plan will bring down crude oil stocks to their five-year average of 2.7 billion barrels but the market had hoped for a last-minute agreement on more far-reaching action.

-"The problem is that investors look at impact today, while OPEC focuses on reaching stability in the coming 6-9 months, so the long squeeze yesterday was overdone a bit," said Hans van Cleef, senior energy economist at ABN Amro.
+"The problem is that investors look at the impact today, while OPEC focuses on reaching stability in the coming six to nine months, so the long squeeze yesterday was overdone a bit," said Hans van Cleef, senior energy economist at ABN Amro.

 "The front of the curve declined the most, which at least for now implies that the market doesn't quite believe that a tightening and/or backwardation is really coming," said analysts at JBC Energy.

-Concerns remain that OPEC-led production cuts will support a further rise in output from the United States, where producers can operate at much lower costs.
+Concerns remain that OPEC-led production cuts will only stimulate a further rise in output from the United States, where producers can operate at much lower costs.

-Ann-Louise Hittle, vice president at energy consultancy Wood Mackenzie said the "decision in Vienna sends a signal of continued support for oil prices from OPEC which helps U.S. onshore drillers make plans" to further raise their production.
+Ann-Louise Hittle, vice president at energy consultancy Wood Mackenzie said the decision in Vienna sent a signal of continued support for oil prices from OPEC which helped U.S. onshore drillers make plans to further raise their production.

 U.S. oil production <C-OUT-T-EIA> has already risen by 10 percent since mid-2016 to over 9.3 million bpd, close to the output of top producers Russia and Saudi Arabia.

-With U.S. output rising steadily and OPEC and its allies potentially ramping up production in 2018 to regain lost market share, many traders, including Goldman Sachs, already expect another price slump.
+With U.S. output rising steadily and OPEC and its allies potentially raising production in 2018 to regain lost market share, many traders, including Goldman Sachs, already expect another price slump.

-(Additional reporting by Henning Gloystein, Gavin Maguire and Mark Tay in Singapore; Edited by David Evans)
+(Additional reporting by Henning Gloystein, Gavin Maguire and Mark Tay in Singapore; Edited by David Evans, Greg Mahlich)